mreyers/academic-kickstart/content/home/accomplishments.md

   certificate_url = ""
   date_start = "May 2018"
   date_end = ""
-  description = "Identified and modeled the Walking School Bus Routing Problem.
+  description = """Identified and modeled the Walking School Bus Routing Problem.
 Done in partnership with Negin Bolkhanian.
-More details on work will eventually show up in the Projects section of this website."
+More details on work will eventually show up in the Projects section of this website."""

 [[item]]
   organization = "National Football League"